Our Different Programs

 Our learning opportunities include webinars, workshops, and our annual conference.
 Check out our calendar of upcoming events.
 We also attend events at schools and in the community upon request.

 Parents and caregivers may apply for grants to attend a conference related to their child’s diagnosis, to start a family-led support group, and for medically necessary supplemental funding.
-Review our Funding Opportunities.
+Review our List of Family Funding Opportunities.

 There are many support groups across Vermont.
 We maintain a list of support groups facilitated by parents.
 Can’t find a support group that interests you?
 Start one!
 We lend support and assistance to emerging parent-led support groups.